Email FacebookTwitterMenu burgerClose thin

 • Sale Price – (Purchase Price + Qualified Spending) – Exclusion = Taxable Gains

 To qualify for the home sale exclusion, otherwise known as the Section 121 Exclusion, you must meet what is known as the “ownership and use” test.
 This means that you must have owned the property and lived in it as your primary residence for at least 2 out of the past 5 years.
-This time can be nonconsecutive, but it must apply to the five year period directly before the sale.
+This time can be nonconsecutive, but it must apply to the five years directly before the sale.
 The purpose of this test is to limit the home sale exclusion to a primary residence, rather than investments, vacation properties or flips.

-For individuals or couples, this exclusion means that you will typically pay little, if any, taxes on all but the most lucrative sales.
+For individuals or couples, this exclusion means that you will typically pay little if any, taxes on all but the most lucrative sales.

 Bottom Line